PUPIL PREMIUM STATEMENT 2018 – 2019

-- Money allocated specifically to raise standards in attainment and achievement through academic support or ensuring children are ready for learning.
+Money is allocated specifically to raise standards in attainment and achievement through academic support or ensuring are ready for learning:

-KS2 2017 SATS: FMS6 pupils at DCPS performed significantly higher than disadvantaged pupils nationally in Reading, Writing and Maths, and also in combined RWM.
+KS2 2019 SATS: FMS6 pupils at DCPS performed better than disadvantaged pupils nationally in Reading, Writing, Maths and Grammar, Punctuation and Spelling, and also in combined RWM.
 KS2 disadvantaged pupils perform broadly in line with non-disadvantaged pupils nationally.
 Progress rates for disadvantaged pupils were significantly above the Local Authority.